northeastern-rc/rc-public-documentation/docs/source/storage/discovery_storage.rst

  - **QUOTA:** N/A

 **NAME:** ``/work/<groupname>``
  - **DESCRIPTION:** Research groups can request additional storage on ``/work``.
 A PI can request this extra storage through the `New Storage Space request <https://bit.ly/NURC-NewStorage>`_ .
-This storage is performant and backed up and is meant for longer-term active data, and can be used by the entire research group.
+This is a performant, persistent, and long-term storage that is meant for storing data being actively used for research.
+It can be accessed by all members of the research group who have access permissions to this directory.

  .. note::
   Your group can also request additional general data storage if needed.
-See :ref:`general_storage` for details about the storage options that are not connected to Discovery, and that are available to anyone affiliated with Northeastern University.
-Each group can request up to **35TB** of free storage across all supplemental storage tiers: ``/work``, ``/research`` and ``/nese``.
+See :ref:general_storage for details about the storage options that are not associated with Discovery but are available to anyone affiliated with Northeastern University.
+Each group can request up to 35TB of free storage across all supplemental storage tiers: /work, /research and /nese.